SCALEit-eG/scaleit-interfaces-specification/ResourceManagement/README.md

 - category: optional, string

 Response codes:
-- 202 Accepted: file or folder successfully deleted
+- 200 Ok: file or folder successfully deleted
+- 400 Bad Request: entry is not deletable
 - 404 Not Found: entry not found

 Example: